Photo: Elected officials, Metro board members and the press were invited to take a test ride on the Expo Line extension on May 9, 2016. (Rob LaFond)

 David Ulin, journalist and author (@davidulin)

-Christopher Hawthorne, Los Angeles Times (@hawthorneLAT)
+Christopher Hawthorne, Chief design officer for LA City Hall; Los Angeles Times (@hawthorneLAT)

 Alissa Walker, Curbed (@awalkerinLA)